annarife99/Final-Project-MLOps/reports/README.md

 >
 > Answer:

-We could not take advantage of the credits available since we did not success in running the experiment o
+We could not take advantage of the credits available since we did not success in running the experiment on the cloud.
+However, we are aware that the most expensive service when running a model in the GCP is likely to be using a GPU for training.
+Other potential costs to consider include storage for data and files and network bandwith for data transfer.
+Additionally, depending on the complexity of the model and the size of dataset, the cost could be affected by the number of CPU and GPU hours required.

 ## Overall discussion of project